Subject Leader: Mrs Deavin

-Aiming to help pupils gain a coherent knowledge and understanding of Britain’s past (and that of the wider world), the 2014 National Curriculum specifies key areas for children to study.
-Through this, children at Caedmon learn to ask perceptive questions, think critically, weigh evidence, sift through arguments and develop perspective and judgement.
-History should help children understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and challenges of their time.
+The National Curriculum (2014) sees history as essential for helping pupils to develop knowledge and understanding of Britain’s past and that of the wider world.
+A high-quality history education therefore should inspire pupils’ curiosity to know more about the past, and equip them to ask perceptive questions, think critically, weigh evidence, sift arguments and develop perspective and judgement.
+It should also help pupils to understand the complexity of people’s lives, the process of change and the diversity of societies and relationships between different groups.

 History at Caedmon